fsdias/side_projects/handball_model/README.md

  This structure allows attack and defense to be correlated.

+### Home advantage

-Concerning the home advantage, we assume each team t has a home‑advantage effect:
+We assume each team t has a home‑advantage effect:

 ha_t ~ Normal(mu_ha, sigma_ha)